Which online high yield savings account is best? Updated 2021

 - If you lose your job or find your hours reduced, a savings account is a nice addition to whatever severance or unemployment you receive.

-With all the reasons to open a savings account, where do you turn to for the right one?
+With all the reasons to open a savings account, how about exploring these options?

 Online Savings Account